jcrichard/firls/README.md

-FIRSL is a package for solving sparse and dense penalised Generalised Linear Model.
+FIRLS is a package for solving sparse and dense penalised Generalised Linear Model.
 It is fully written in python.
-FIRSL includes these families with their natural link:
+FIRLS includes these families with their natural link:

 * Gaussian          | identity
 * Poisson           | log